saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 device.close()
 ```

-The only thing we changed is the value of the driver!!
+The only thing we needed to do was change the driver from `junos` to `iosxr` and we are good to go!
 When we run our new `iosxr-example.py`, we get the following:

 ```python
 {u'fqdn': u'iosxr_1',